Women Composers – A Graded Anthology For Piano

 ‘These three volumes are an eye-opener into the extensive range of female composers from all over the world.
 Informative biographical notes as well as performance tips complete the books that cover four centuries of refreshing and exciting music.
 Melanie Spanswick must be congratulated on her extensive research in uncovering exciting music to enthral pianists and teachers.’

-‘This series is an incredible and much-needed collection of over fifty works by over fifty female composers.
+‘This series is an incredible and mush-needed collection of over fifty works by over fifty composers.
 London-born composer, professor and author Melanie Spanswick has done an exceptional job of collating these works into graded anthologies.
 Each book contains composer’s biographies and detailed performance notes for each piece contained within.’

 ‘This collection has been thoughtfully researched and throughout its entirety features composers from over 20 countries.
 The interior layout of the books is flawless.
 With this compilation, it’s clear that Spanswick has done plenty of research, meaning that students and their teachers will find a wealth of information on every piece.’